RDeRenzi/mujpy/docs/Tutorial.rst

 We will walk through a few basic steps, assuming you have installed the following bits (see :ref:`installation`)

 - python
-- jupyter
+- jupyter-lab
 - mujpy and its dependencies

 Starting from scratch
 ---------------------
-Navigate to the working directory of your choice copy or link there the mugpy notebook mujpy.ipnb file
+Navigate to the working directory of your choice copy or link there the mugpy notebook mujpy_test_damg_lab.ipynb file

 Make a data dir, a tlog dir and a log dir.
 Copy or link your data files, e.g. ``deltat_tdc_gps_0432.bin``